gzahn/specifiR/README.md

 (Replace with better hex sticker...)

-Implements a "Community Weighted Mean Indicator" Analysis for quantifying group specificity of entire communities.
-This method generates a specificity index associated with each sample community, with more specialist communities having higher values and more generalist communities having lower values.
-This can be used to compare the specificity of communities associated with groups.
+The goal of SpecifiR is to provide a user-friendly tool to quantify and compare the host specificity of microbial communities.
-For example, you can compare the specificity of microbial communities associated with plant hosts.
-Abbey add further, better, description of why and how?
+Our method integrates the Indicator Species Analysis (ISA) with a Community Weighted Mean (CWM) analysis and has three steps.
+First, a specificity value is assigned to each taxon with the ISA.
+Second, a threshold is established for removing rare taxa.
+Third, a CWM is performed with all taxa that meet the rare taxa threshold to generate community level indices.
+The resulting indices can be used to compare the specificity of microbial communities associated with certain hosts or groups (i.e. treatments, environments) in a data set.

 ## Installation: